Relative p-adic Hodge theory: Foundations: Perfect rings and strict p -rings

 \begin{defn} For $R$ an $\Fp$-algebra, let $\overline{\varphi}: R \to R$ denote the $p$-th power map, i.e., the \emph{Frobenius endomorphism}.
 We say $R$ is \emph{perfect} if $\overline{\varphi}$ is a bijection; this forces $R$ to be reduced.
 Note that any localization of a perfect $\Fp$-algebra is also perfect.

-By a \emph{perfect uniform Banach $\Fp$-algebra}, we will mean a uniform Banach algebra $R$ over $\Fp$ (for the trivial norm on the latter) whose underlying $\Fp$-algebra is perfect.
-For any rational localization $R \to R_1$, $R_1$ is again perfect. \end{defn}
+By a \emph{perfect uniform Banach $\Fp$-algebra} (resp. a \emph{perfect uniform adic Banach $\Fp$-algebra}), we will mean a uniform Banach algebra $R$ (resp.\ a uniform adic Banach algebra $(R,R^+)$) over $\Fp$ such that $R$ is a perfect ring.
+In the adic case, the fact that $R^+$ is integrally closed forces it to also be perfect.
+We will see shortly that any perfect uniform adic Banach $\Fp$-algebra is stably uniform (Proposition~\ref{P:perfect uniform localization}). \end{defn}

+We will sometimes have need to pass from an $\Fp$-algebra to an associated perfect $\Fp$-algebra. \begin{defn} Let $R$ be an $\Fp$-algebra.
+The \emph{perfect closure} of $R$ is the limit $R^{\perf}$ of the direct system

+viewed as an $R$-algebra via the map to the first factor.
+(The map $R \to R^{\perf}$ induces an injection of the reduced quotient of $R$ into $R^{\perf}$.)
+Any power-multiplicative seminorm on $R$ extends uniquely to a power-multiplicative seminorm on $R^{\perf}$; in particular, given a power-multiplicative norm on $R$, we may extend it to $R^{\perf}$ and then obtain homeomorphisms $\calM(R^{\perf}) \to \calM(R)$ and $\Spa(R^{\perf}, R^{+,\perf}) \to \Spa(R,R^+)$.
+We will also call $R^{\perf}$ the \emph{direct perfection} of $R$, to distinguish it from the \emph{inverse perfection} in which one takes the arrows in the opposite direction; we will have more use for the latter construction in \S\ref{subsec:perfection}. \end{defn}

 \begin{lemma} Let $R$ be a perfect $\Fp$-algebra.
 If $e \in R$ satisfies $e^p = e$, then

 is an idempotent in $R$ and $\sum_{i \in \Fp} i e_i = e$. \end{lemma} \begin{proof} Note that $e_i(e-i)$ is divisible by $e^p - e$ and thus equals 0.
 Hence